git-tfs/git-tfs/doc/README.md

+## Introduction

-[git-tfs](http://git-tfs.com/) is a two-way bridge between TFS and git, similar to git-svn.
+[git-tfs](http://git-tfs.com/) is a two-way bridge between TFS (Team Foundation Server) and git, similar to git-svn.
 It fetches TFS commits into a git repository, and lets you push your updates back to TFS.

-The most recent version is 0.17.1.
+The most recent version is 0.17.2.
 See the [change history](change-history.md) for details.

 If you're having problems, check out the [troubleshooting](TROUBLESHOOTING.md) page.